Updated on 8 December 2022

 Hockney and the Bayeux Tapestry

 It’s no secret that Hockney is a huge fan of the Bayeux Tapestry.
-He first saw the Tapestry in 1967 when he toured France to visit Europe’s greatest medieval textiles, and was mesmerised by it.
-Now aged 85, the artist is preparing to show one massive ‘Bayeux-Tapestry-styled’ picture, which is 90m long (longer than the tapestry itself) and depicts a whole year in Normandy, in Bayeux!
+He first saw the Tapestry in 1967 when he toured France to visit Europe’s greatest medieval textile, and was mesmerised by it.
+In September 2022, the artist even unveiled a massive ‘Bayeux-Tapestry-styled’ picture, which is 90m long (longer than the tapestry itself) and depicts a whole year in Normandy, in Bayeux!
+The work takes the form of a 90-meter long frieze celebrating the arrival of spring in the Normandy countryside.
+Painted on an IPad, it was greatly inspired by the thousand-year-old narrative embroidery.

 TIMELESS cABOURG